kamiya10/eslint-plugin-pretty-import/docs/rules/sort-import-groups.md

 - If your project depends on CSS load order
 - If you prefer different import grouping conventions
 - If you want to keep CSS imports in their original positions

-## Version

-This rule was introduced in v2.0.0 as part of the modular rule architecture.